eda-ricercatore/gulyas-scripts/notes/skill-set.md

 + skill set for Ph.D.-Level Internships at Brave:
 	- https://brave.com/careers/?gh_jid=896018
 	- San Francisco, CA, or London, U.K..
 	- Brave is proud to offer summer internships for Ph.D.-level students that involve working on ground-breaking technologies that make the web faster, safer, and more private for millions of people worldwide.
-Brave’s mission is also to change the way advertising is done on the web.
+Brave's mission is also to change the way advertising is done on the web.
 If you are interested in technologies ranging from JavaScript to cutting-edge blockchain, web security, privacy, anonymity, and smart contracts, come and work with us to improve the web for millions of users!
 	- You should be ready to tackle hard problems that involve building software that will be shipped to millions of people worldwide.
 Brave is delving into challenges that are deeply connected to cutting-edge academic research.
 To address many of these complex issues, we are in touch with several academic groups worldwide and we are excited to offer research internships for students who are currently enrolled in a Ph.D. program.
 	- You will be part of Brave, will be paired with a mentor, and will be working alongside a larger Brave team.
 We offer internships in both the US and Europe.
 Most internships start in June 2019 and last three months, although there is some amount of flexibility for exceptional candidates.
 	- Please email us at internships@brave.com if you have any questions.